 2021— Adult-use or recreational cannabis is legalized in the state of New York.
 Residents will need to be twenty-one (21) years of age or older to purchase and possess cannabis.
 Smoking cannabis in public will be permitted, except in designated non-smoking zones, such as schools and government buildings.
 Recreational sale of cannabis products is expected to start after April 2022.
 Having a medical card in New York means patients will pay less tax on cannabis products.

 Source Web 2021: Governor.NY.gov

 The State of New York has a legalized medical marijuana program, which allows patients to receive a medical marijuana recommendation from a certified physician, and apply for a state-issued New York Medical Marijuana Card, permitting the patient to purchase marijuana for medicinal use, as per New York state guidelines.

 Since the New York medical marijuana program is still changing their laws and new New York medical marijuana laws are being enacted on a regular basis, please be sure to visit our site frequently to get the most updated laws as it pertains to the New York medical marijuana program.
-Please click a corresponding link to find out more about New York’s Medical Marijuana Program.
 We have compiled the following New York medical marijuana index of information to serve as a medical library to our users for legal reference of New York’s laws, guidelines and program details regarding medical cannabis use in New York.